Locoduino/ScheduleTable/README.md

 removes the action(s) standing at date 300.

-## Emptying a schedule
+## Emptying a schedule table

-All action can be removed by using the empty method.
+All actions can be removed by using the empty method.

 ```C++
 myScheduleTable.empty();